Glenville GAA

 Glenville GAA is a Gaelic Athletic Association club based in the village of Glenville, County Cork, Ireland.
 This is a Gaelic football only club.
 The club participates in Cork county board and in Imokilly GAA divisional competitions.
+The club has its main facility in Glenville village with a floodlight pitch and Astroturf playing pitch for winter training.
+Glenville GAA also has a second floodlight pitch in its training facility in Fouhy Park a few km from the village.
+Glenville GAA catchment area are the villages of Glenville Watergrasshill and some of the Kildinan district area.